-Selena Gomez & the Scene may have finally hit it big time.
-The Hollywood cover of When the Sun Goes Down
+may have finally hit it big time.
+The so-Hollywood-maybe-it's-ironic cover of When the Sun Goes Down

 screams that she is up for the task.
-Her writers have certainly been prolific, as this is Selena’s third record in just 3 years.
-Her debut record Kiss and Tell
+Her writers have been prolific; this is Selena’s third record in 3 years.
+Her debut Kiss and Tell

-was a potpourri of familiar pop styles (Electronic and dance was placed alongside guitar-pop and even some pop-punk) that Selena’s voice and personality seemed well-suited for.
-However, the group hit a speed bump with the rushed follow up, A Year Without Rain
+was a potpourri of familiar pop styles (electronic and dance was placed alongside guitar-pop and even some pop-punk) that Selena’s voice and personality was well-suited for.
+The group hit a speed bump with the rushed follow up, A Year Without Rain

 When the Sun Goes Down

-has a very clear "Who needs Guitars?" dance-pop identity.
-The synths are layed on thick, and beats are everywhere.
-However, this record is light enough to let Selena breathe.
-Although she lacks a big voice (read: not good live), the tone of her voice is great for recording.
+has a clear mainstream oriented dance-pop identity with thick synths and familiar beats, but is light enough to let Selena breathe.
+Selena lacks a commanding voice, but her tone and personality has been consistently good for recording.
 She doesn’t have to over sing the set she has been given here; the songs are big, loud, and infectious.
-Although the vast majority of the record is dance oriented, it avoids being monotonous.
-The lead single ‘Who Says’ and ‘We Own the Night’ hearken to songs like ‘I Promise You’ or ‘A Year Without Rain’ with their mid-tempo guitars.
-Surrounding these tracks, though, is Selena Gomez let loose on a pop radio dance floor.
+The lead single ‘Who Says’ and ‘We Own the Night’ hearken to songs like ‘I Promise You’ or ‘A Year Without Rain’ with their mid-tempo guitars, but the remainder of the tracks let loose on the dance floor.

-Selena seems to have more freedom to bounce around on When the Sun Goes Down
+Selena sounds more comfortable on When the Sun Goes Down

-, as tracks like ‘Bang Bang Bang’ would attest.
-Collaborators Britney Spears and Katy Perry lend their personal touches to a few numbers.
+; sporting some all-in-good-fun attitude to the bubbly kiss-off ‘Bang Bang Bang’.
+In addition, collaborators Britney Spears and Katy Perry add personal touches to a pair of highlights.
 ‘Whiplash’ is a slinky tune that channels Black Cherry

-era Goldfrapp.
-It’s almost a mystery why Britney didn’t want to use this one for herself.
-The Katy Perry tune ‘That’s More Like it’ is more juvenile, and suits Selena Gomez as well as ‘As a Blonde’ did.
-Sprinkled in between these are several other memorable numbers such as ‘My Dilemma’, a song that is one of the few bridges from her earliest material, and ‘Hit the Lights’ which calls on club hits like ‘Everytime We Touch’ (or Rihanna’s ‘We Found Love’).
+.
+It’s a mystery why Britney didn’t use this one for herself.
+The Perry tune ‘That’s More Like it’ is a juvenile romp, and suits Selena as well as ‘As a Blonde’ did.
+Sprinkled in between these are other memorable numbers such as ‘My Dilemma’, a song that bridges to her earliest material, and ‘Hit the Lights’ which calls on club hits like Rihanna’s ‘We Found Love’.

-, but it does its job sounding relevant (You can’t write an album without mentioning your iPhone, can you?).
-Selena Gomez is one of the more likeable pop faces, and she does a better job playing to her strengths here than she did on A Year Without Rain
+, it is a relevant dance pop record that features enjoyable songs and a light hearted attitude.
+Selena Gomez is a likeable pop face, and she does a better job playing to her strengths here than she did on A Year Without Rain

 .
 We probably won’t have to wait long to find out if she is going to stick in the dance rut, or if there will be more variety in the future.
 For now, When the Sun Goes Down